redpesk-labs/red-pak/QA/REDPAK.DSG.md

 - It should be possible to tune the template setting used initially to improve it.

 - It should be possible to change the template setting used initially in such way that it applies to all *REDNODE*s based on it (for example for refinement or bug fix).

-These concerns lead to concepts of layered and merge configurations: instead of copying the initial template setttings, build on it and when it changes, its children benefit of the changes.
+These concerns lead to concepts of layered and merge configurations: instead of copying the initial template settings, build on it and when it changes, its children benefit of the changes.

 ### Grouping REDNODEs

 Isolating processes is very convenient but processes should sometime share data or communicate together.
-It is sometime interesting to define groups of processes working togetherbut separated and isolated each another.
+It is sometime interesting to define groups of processes working together but separated and isolated each another.

 The sames concepts of layered and merged configuration can also serve the